makersacademy/takeaway-challenge/README.md

 ## To be continued...

 * Add unit tests for messaging feature
-* Add clear feature to the order object after the complete order function has been called
+* Add clear feature to the order object after the complete order function has been called so that another order could be made in the same session